Snaseri2001/Robatics-Course/Assignmnet5/Assignment_5.md

 Check the image message type and if necessary use [*GitHub search*](https://github.com/searchq=sensor_msgs%2Fmsg%2FImage+rclcpp+language%3AC%2B%2B&type=code&l=C%2B%2B) to check out sample codes that use camera sensor data.

 Design a launch file that first calls the launch file of the previous exercise and then starts the necessary bridges for the topics related to the normal image of the Kinect sensor and the speed control of the robot.
 Finally, it should run the node you created.

+## Results
+The results of the assignment are exist as two pictures, [picture1](https://github.com/Snaseri2001/Robatics-Course/blob/main/Assignmnet5/Q1.png) and  [picture2](https://github.com/Snaseri2001/Robatics-Course/blob/main/Assignmnet5/Q2.png), and also amovie which is related to the secind problem [here](https://github.com/Snaseri2001/Robatics-Course/blob/main/Assignmnet5/Q3.webm).
+The related package and codes are [here](https://github.com/Snaseri2001/Robatics-Course/tree/main/ProjectWS/src/rgb_controller)